-The percentage of total participating female farmers in BCI programmes has remained relatively constant over the 2015-16 to 2018-19 seasons - averaging 7% for early season figures.
+The percentage of total participating female farmers in BCI programmes has remained relatively constant over the 2015-16 to 2018-19 seasons-averaging 7% for early season figures.

-A closer look at female farmer participation in BCI's largest programmes (China, Mozambique, India and Pakistan) reveals major variances in programme inclusivity in different countries.
-China has the highest rate of female farmer participation (28%), trailed by Mozambique (13%), India (5%) and Pakistan (.04%).
+A closer look at female farmer participation in BCl's largest programmes (China, Mozambique, India and Pakistan) reveals major variances in programme inclusivity in different countries.
+China has the highest rate of female farmer participation (28%), trailed by Mozambique (13%), India (5%) and Pakistan (0.04%).
+See further information in Annex 2.